 Prayer and Spiritual Life Emphasis

-A Prayer Chapel in the Student Union Building and prayer rooms in the Residence Halls are provided for student use.
+Prayer rooms in the Residence Halls are provided for student use.
 On occasion, entire Chapel periods, class periods or special prayer times may be set aside to encourage students to seek God.

 Spiritual Emphasis Week